emarekica/js/js-behind-the-scenes.md

   - let, const, var declarations
   - functions
-  - arguments object - all the arguments passed into the function that the current execution context belongs to
+  - `arguments` object - all the arguments passed into the function that the current execution context belongs to

+     _`arguments` is an Array-like object accessible inside functions that contains the values of the arguments passed to that function_

 **2. scope chain**